 To address the growing need for transparency regarding sustainability, storage industry suppliers have provided estimates of the CO2 emissions for their products across their product lifecycle.
-For example, Seagate provides a lifecycle CO2e estimate for the high-capacity enterprise Exos X16 hard disk drive11.
-They estimate that 2.32 kg CO2e/TB/year is generated during its lifespan of 5 years.
-For LTO tape, based on lifecycle estimates from Fujifilm of LTO 8 CO2e, including CO2 generated by the tape drive usage, .114 kg CO2e/TB/year of CO2e are produced during a ten-year life, 95% less than an HDD12.
+This updated report includes both higher capacity HDD and LTO tape that shipped since the initial 2021 report.
+For example, Seagate provides a lifecycle CO2e estimate for the high-capacity enterprise Exos X18 hard disk drive11.
+They estimate that 2.55 kg CO2e/TB/year is generated during its lifespan of 5 years.
+The LTO tape estimates are based on lifecycle estimates from Fujifilm of the new LTO 9 for CO2e, including CO2 generated by the tape drive energy usage, of .07 kg CO2e/TB/year of CO2e over a ten-year life, 97% less than an HDD12.